vishalsingh2972/React-JS/Namaste React/E1-Inception/assignments/Answers.md

 A: `Development` is the stage of an application before it's made public while `production` is the term used for the same application when it's made `public`.
 `Development build` is several times (maybe 3-5x) `slower` than the `production build`.

+`react.development.js` is used for development purpose and the code is not compressed while `react.production.js` is used for production purposes and the code for this library is compressed.

+The `react.development.js` file is intended for use during development and includes additional features and debugging tools that can be helpful when building and testing React applications.
+These features may include additional warning messages, error checking, and other tools that can help identify problems or potential issues with the code.
+The `react.production.js` file, on the other hand, is intended for use in production environments and has been optimized for performance and minified.
+It does not include the additional debugging tools and may have other features disabled in order to reduce the size of the file and improve performance.

+`react.development.js`
+- This file is intended for development purposes.
+It contains the full and unminified version of the React library, including helpful warning messages and development-specific features.
+- It is larger in size compared to the production version since it includes additional information and code to aid developers in identifying potential issues during development and debugging.
+- When using **`react.development.js`**, developers get more descriptive error messages and warnings in the browser's console, making it easier to identify and address problems in the code.
+`react.production.js`
+- This file is intended for production deployment.
+It contains the minified and optimized version of the React library, stripped of any development-specific code, warnings, and console logs.
+- It is smaller in size compared to the development version, as all unnecessary code and debug information have been removed during the minification process.
+- Using **`react.production.js`** results in faster loading times and improved performance for end-users, as the minimized code is more efficient and consumes fewer resources.
+When deploying a React application to a production environment, it is best practice to use **`react.production.js`** (along with the corresponding **`react-dom.production.js`** file) from the CDN.
+This ensures that the application is delivered to users with a smaller and more optimized bundle, reducing the load time and improving overall performance.
+During development, developers may prefer to use **`react.development.js`** (and **`react-dom.development.js`**) to take advantage of the helpful error messages and development tools that assist in identifying and resolving issues during the development and testing phase.
+However, it's essential to switch to the production version before deploying the application to a live environment to achieve better performance and user experience.

 ## Q: What is `async and defer`?
 A: `Async` - The async attribute is a `boolean attribute`.
 The script is downloaded in `parallel(in the background)` to parsing the page, and `executed as soon` as it is available (do not block HTML DOM construction during downloading process) and don’t wait for anything.